 Impact can be seen through pupil books, displays and challenges the children produce.
 The process of enquiry, as well as final outcomes, are represented within individual pupil Enquiry books.
 In classrooms, enquiry working walls demonstrate the learning journey; States of Being characters should feature in books, classroom displays and visual timetables as well as our website and newsletters.
 Our children and families also talk about the approach positively.
 We know that in time, it will affect our reading and writing outcomes as the contexts and purpose for being an Author, for instance, become stronger and stronger.

 To find our more about our local, knowledge-engaged, globally connected, enquiry-led curriculum ask us about the deliberate action we are taking to shape our curriculum to meet the needs of our learners and community that we are proudly a part of.

-In accordance with the school’s Equal Opportunities, SEN and Inclusion Policies (see school policies folder), all children at Corsham Primary School will be given full access to the National Curriculum/Early Years Foundation Stage Curriculum.
-Staff will endeavour to help all children to reach their full potential irrespective of race, physical ability, gender, age or learning ability.
+In accordance with the school’s Equal Opportunities, SEN and Inclusion Policies (see school policies page), all children at Corsham Primary School will be given full access to the National Curriculum/Early Years Foundation Stage Curriculum.
+Staff will endeavour to help all children reach their full potential irrespective of race, physical ability, gender, age or learning ability.

 Management of the School Day

 The school day starts at 8.50am and finishes at 3.10pm